nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample tutors and schedules.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample tutors and schedules.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. Saving theme preferences
+3. Saving theme preferences

    1. Change the theme to another one.
 Close the window.

    2. Re-launch the app by double-clicking the jar file.<br>
       Expected: The most recent theme is retained.

-### Deleting a person
+### Deleting a tutor

-1. Deleting a person while all persons are being shown
+Deleting a tutor while all tutor are being shown

-   1. Prerequisites: List all persons using the `list-t` command.
-Multiple persons in the list.
+   1. Prerequisites: List all tutors using the `list-t` command.
+Multiple tutors in the list.

-   1. Test case: `delete 1`<br>
+   2. Test case: `delete-t 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+      Expected: First tutor is deleted from the list.
+Details of the deleted tutor shown in the status message.

-   1. Test case: `delete 0`<br>
+   3. Test case: `delete-t 0`<br>
-      Expected: No person is deleted.
+      Expected: No tutor is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   4. Other incorrect delete tutor commands to try: `delete-t`, `delete-t abc`, `delete-t x` (where x is larger than the tutor list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_

 ### Editing a schedule

-1. Edits a schedule while all schedules are being shown
+Edits a schedule while all schedules are being shown
    1. Prerequisites: List all schedules using the `list-s` command.
 At least 1 existing schedule in the list.

    2. Test case: `edit-s 1 st/2023-05-05T09:00 et/2023-05-05T11:00`<br>